Pre-Law Advising Center for OHIO Students

 - Walk-in Wednesdays

-Center for Law, Jutice & Culture Pre-Law Advisor and Specialist Larry Hayman hosts Walk-in Wednesdays, every Wednesday from 1 to 4 p.m. in his office in Bentley Hall 001B.
+Center for Law, Justice & Culture Pre-Law Advisor and Specialist Larry Hayman, Esq. hosts Virtual Walk-in Wednesdays, every Wednesday from 9 to 11 a.m. and 1 to 4 p.m. remotely.
 During this time, Hayman advises students on preparing for law school, internships, the law school application process, legal education, the bar exam, and legal practice.
-Feel free to stop by to discuss any of these or related topics and get questions answered.
-No appointment is necessary.
-If this time is not convenient, please email him to set up a mutually convenient time.
+In order to schedule a time to speak with him, please complete this questionnaire and he will confirm your appointment.
+If Wednesdays are not convenient, please email him at email@example.com to set up a mutually convenient time.